ATTENTION TO ALL STUDENTS:

 FINANCIAL AID WORKSHOPS!!

 Join us for few workshops full of information and tips regarding financial aid.
-All workshops will be held in the AS Conference Room (I4-409) 11:30am - 12:30pm
+All workshops will be held in the Assessment Office I4-201 in the Student Services Building 12:00pm - 2:00pm

 Completed appeal forms (including all documentation) are due no later than Noon on the end date posted above or your last day of classes for the semester – whichever comes first.
 Incomplete appeal forms will not be considered.